 The idea of using data to support governance and government decision-making is not new.
-The history of statistics is closely tied with the emergence of the modernizing 19th century state.
-What make the present efforts different is that the data revolution has made the ideal more achievable.
+The history of statistics is closely tied with the emergence of the modernizing 19th century state.83 What make the present efforts different is that the data revolution has made the ideal more achievable.

-Today, we use "data-driven" to describe an activity that is "compelled by data, rather than by intuition or by personal experience".
-But Data-driven also means making "strategic decisions based on data analysis and interpretation".
-But Data-driven also means making "strategic decisions based on data analysis and interpretation".
+Today, we use "data-driven" to describe an activity that is "compelled by data, rather than by intuition or by personal experience".84 Data-driven also means making "strategic decisions based on data analysis and interpretation".85